Symbolic Model Construction for Saturated Constrained Horn Clauses: Preliminaries and Notation

 The semantics of $\cc{\Lambda}{C}$ is as follows:

-For example, the clause $x >1 \lor y \neq 5 \lor \lnot Q(x) \lor R(x, y)$ is also written $\cc{x\leq 1, y = 5}{\lnot Q(x) \lor R(x, y)}$.
+For example, the clause $x >1 \lor y \nlaeq 5 \lor \lnot Q(x) \lor R(x, y)$ is also written $\cc{x\leq 1, y \laeq 5}{\lnot Q(x) \lor R(x, y)}$.
 The negation $\lnot(\cc{\Lambda}{C})$ of a constrained clause $\cc{\Lambda}{C}$ where $C = \seq{A}[1][\lor] \lor \seq[m]{\lnot B}[1][\lor]$ is thus equivalent to $(\bigwedge_{\lambda \in \Lambda} \lambda) \land \seq{\lnot A}[1][\land] \land \seq[m]{B}[1][\land]$.
 Note that since the neutral element of conjunction is $\top$, an empty constraint is thus valid, i.e.\ equivalent to true.
 In analogy to the empty clause in settings without constraints, we write $\square$ to mean any and all clauses $\cc{\Lambda}{\bot}$ where $\Lambda$ is satisfiable, which are all unsatisfiable.

-An \emph{assignment} for a constraint $\Lambda$ is a substitution (denoted $\beta$) that maps all variables in $\vars(\Lambda)$ to numbers $c \in \mathcal{U}$.
+An \emph{assignment} for a constraint $\Lambda$ is a substitution (denoted $\beta$) that maps all variables in $\vars(\Lambda)$ to values in $\mathcal{U}$.
 An assignment is a \emph{solution} for a constraint $\Lambda$ if all atoms $\lambda \in (\Lambda \beta)$ evaluate to true.
 A constraint $\Lambda$ is \emph{satisfiable} if there exists a solution for $\Lambda$.
 Otherwise it is \emph{unsatisfiable}.
-We assume \emph{pure} input clause sets, which means the only constants of our sort $\LA$ are concrete rational numbers.
+We assume \emph{pure} input clause sets because otherwise satisfiability is undecidable for impure $\HBS(\LA)$~\cite{DBLP:journals/corr/abs-2003-04627}.
+This means the only constants of our sort $\LA$ are concrete rational numbers.
 Irrational numbers are not allowed by the standard definition of the theory.
 Fractions are not allowed if $\LA = \LIA$.
 Satisfiability of pure $\HBS(\LA)$ clause sets is semi-decidable, e.g., using \emph{hierarchic superposition}~\cite{DBLP:journals/aaecc/BachmairGW94} or \emph{SCL(T)}~\cite{DBLP:conf/vmcai/BrombergerFW21}.
-Impure $\HBS(\LA)$ is no longer compact and satisfiability becomes undecidable, but its restriction to ground clause sets is decidable~\cite{DBLP:journals/corr/abs-2003-04627}.
 Note that pure $\HBS(\LA)$ clauses correspond to \emph{constrained Horn clauses (CHCs)} with $\LA$ as background theory.

-All arithmetic predicates and functions are interpreted in the usual way.
-An interpretation of $\HBS(\LA)$ coincides with $\sigval^{\LA}$ on arithmetic predicates and functions, and freely interprets free predicates.
+All arithmetic predicates and functions are interpreted in the usual way denoted by the interpretation $\sigval^{\LA}$.
+An interpretation of $\HBS(\LA)$ coincides with $\sigval^{\LA}$ on arithmetic predicates and functions, and freely interprets non-arithmetic predicates.
 For pure clause sets this is well-defined~\cite{DBLP:journals/aaecc/BachmairGW94}.
 Logical satisfaction and entailment is defined as usual, and uses similar notation as for \HBS.